tonypilz/singleton/README.md

  void baz();
 };
 ```
-The deferred operation will be called if the instance of `global::instance<A>()` changes until `DeferredOperationState::finished` is returned by the operation.
+The deferred operation will be called each time the instance of `global::instance<A>()` changes until `DeferredOperationState::finished` is returned by the operation.

+Also note that pending deferred operations for an instance `A` will be reexecuted if some operation was finished.

 ## How to Pass Arguments to the Constructor